Bukolami12/LITA_Class_Documentation/README.md

 ## Key Metrics
 - Revenue: Sum of revenue column grouped by region.

-- Unit Sold: Sum od unit sold  grouped by region.
+- Unit Sold: Sum of unit sold  grouped by region.

 - Average Revenue: This was calculated as Total Revenue/ Total unit sold for each region to measure thr revenue efficiency.